United States: E-Commerce and Big Data Merger Control

-As the United States noted in its June 2020 submission to the OECD regarding conglomerate effects, however, the agencies ‘typically do not view such mergers through a distinct lens, finding that standard theories of horizontal and vertical harm capture most modern, economically-sound theories of [‘conglomerate’ effects].’
+The United States noted in its June 2020 submission to the Organisation for Economic Co-operation and Development regarding conglomerate effects, that the agencies ‘typically do not view such mergers through a distinct lens, finding that our standard theories of horizontal and vertical harm capture most modern, economically-sound theories of . . . “conglomerate” effects’.

-This approach appears to be changing under Khan and other current Democratic commissioners.
-In July 2021, the FTC reportedly opened an investigation into Amazon’s planned acquisition of Metro Goldwyn Mayer (MGM).
-According to an article in the publication The Information, ‘the FTC is wary of whether the deal will illegally boost Amazon’s ability to offer a wide array of goods and services, and is not just limited to content production and distribution.’
+This approach appears to be changing under Khan and other current Democratic commissioners, however.
+In July 2021, the FTC reportedly opened an investigation into Amazon’s planned acquisition of Metro-Goldwyn-Mayer (MGM).
+According to an article in the publication The Information, ‘the FTC [was] wary of whether the deal [would] illegally boost Amazon’s ability to offer a wide array of goods and services, and [was] not just limited to content production and distribution.’
 Senator Elizabeth Warren also sent a letter to FTC Chair Khan calling for a broad investigation into the transaction, including beyond just the effects in the video streaming market.
-It remains to be seen whether the FTC will challenge the deal based on one of these broader theories of harm.

-If the FTC does consider broader conglomerate effects in the Amazon/MGM acquisition, this would be a divergence from the investigation into Amazon’s acquisition of Whole Foods in 2017.
-There, the FTC rejected a host of non-horizontal theories of harm put forth by opponents in its review of Amazon’s acquisition of Whole Foods.
+The FTC’s apparent contemplation of conglomerate effects in the Amazon/MGM acquisition represents a divergence from the investigation into Amazon’s acquisition of Whole Foods in 2017.
+There, the FTC rejected a host of non-horizontal theories of harm put forth by opponents of the transaction.
 Critics expressed concern, for example, that Amazon’s acquisition of Whole Foods would allow it to leverage its scale, logistics and buyer power in other retail areas to quickly dominate the grocery business (as they claim it did with book retailing).
 They also raised the concern that Amazon would be able to squeeze certain food suppliers.
-The FTC cleared the acquisition without a Second Request, rejecting these conglomerate monopoly leveraging theories for lack of cognisable antitrust harms.
-Both Amazon and Whole Foods had modest footprints in the online and offline grocery retail business.
-The transaction has since offered consumers many benefits, including reduced prices at Whole Foods, the ability to return Amazon orders at Whole Foods, and low-cost delivery of Whole Foods groceries via Amazon, among others.

 Divestitures continue to be the primary and preferred merger remedy of the US agencies, and several of the transactions discussed above resolved competitive concerns with simple structural remedies.
 For example, the consent decree entered into by the parties to the Intuit-Credit Karma merger required the parties to divest Credit Karma’s DDIY tax business to Square, Inc.